Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 4/DND Session 28.md

 She needs to find the locations where her 3 keys where initially manifested!
 - Those chosen by the greater beyond are knowledgeable of these locations!
- [[The veiled Hunter]] is brought up by Verena, which they react to.
+ [[Hunter Luyarnha Campaign/NPCs/Unclassified/The Veiled Hunter]] is brought up by Verena, which they react to.

 The Chosen Verena should seek are all:
   - They are banished from the city...?